ivangag/usb-serial-for-android/README.md

 ## Notes
 * For STM32F2x it was necessary to modify the sending routine in order to write the bytes to endpoint one by one.
-* Trying to send more than 8 bytes for each bulk transfer will fail with the STM32Fx (this is my personal experience by using CDC firmware provided by ST)
+* Trying to send more than 8 bytes for each bulk transfer will fail (as result the device hangs) with the STM32Fx (this is my personal experience by using CDC firmware provided by ST)

 # usb-serial-for-android